History of NATO: 1991–2001: Response to the Yugoslav Wars

-New NATO structures were also formed while old ones were abolished.
-In 1997, NATO reached agreement on a significant downsizing of its command structure from 65 headquarters to 20.
+2001–2008: War on Terror

 The NATO Response Force (NRF) was launched at the 2002 Prague summit on 21 November, the first summit in a former Comecon country.
 On 19 June 2003, a further restructuring of the NATO military commands began as the Headquarters of the Supreme Allied Commander, Atlantic were abolished and a new command, Allied Command Transformation (ACT), was established in Norfolk, Virginia, United States, and the Supreme Headquarters Allied Powers Europe (SHAPE) became the Headquarters of Allied Command Operations (ACO).
 ACT is responsible for driving transformation (future capabilities) in NATO while ACO is responsible for current operations.
 In March 2004, NATO's Baltic Air Policing began, which supported the sovereignty of Latvia, Lithuania, and Estonia by providing jet fighters to react to any unwanted aerial intrusions.
 Eight multinational jet fighters are based in Lithuania, the number of which was increased from four in 2014.
 Also at the 2004 Istanbul summit, NATO launched the Istanbul Cooperation Initiative with four Persian Gulf nations.

 The 2006 Riga summit was held in Riga, Latvia, and highlighted the issue of energy security.
 It was the first NATO summit to be held in a country that had been part of the old Soviet Union.

+2008–present: Renewed focus on territorial defense

-At the April 2008 summit in Bucharest, Romania, NATO agreed to the accession of Croatia and Albania, both of which joined NATO in April 2009.
-Ukraine and Georgia were also told that they could eventually become members.
+At the April 2008 summit in Bucharest, Romania, NATO agreed to the accession of Albania and Croatia, both of which joined NATO in April 2009.
+Georgia and Ukraine were also told that they could eventually become members.
 The issue of Georgian and Ukrainian membership in NATO prompted harsh criticism from Russia, as did NATO plans for a missile defence system.
 Studies for the system had begun in 2002, with negotiations centered on anti-ballistic missiles being stationed in Poland and the Czech Republic.
 Though NATO leaders gave assurances that the system was not targeting Russia, Russian Presidents Vladimir Putin and Dmitry Medvedev criticized the system as a threat.

 In 2009, US President Barack Obama proposed using the ship-based Aegis Combat System, but the plan still includes stations being built in Turkey, Spain, Portugal, Romania, and Poland.
 NATO will also maintain the "status quo" in its nuclear deterrent in Europe by upgrading the targeting capabilities of the "tactical" B61 nuclear bombs stationed there and deploying them on the stealthier Lockheed Martin F-35 Lightning II.
 On 15 June 2016, NATO officially recognized cyberwarfare as an operational domain of war, just like land, sea, and aerial warfare.
 That means that any cyber attack on NATO members can trigger Article 5 of the North Atlantic Treaty.
 Likewise, on 4 December 2019, NATO additionally recognized space warfare as an operational domain of war.